Yubico/webauthn-sign-kem-extensions/sign-extension.md

 - `pk`: The generated public key.
   Present only in `authenticatorMakeCredential` operations.

-- `kh`: The key handle of the generated public key.
+- `kid`: The key handle of the generated public key.
   Present only in `authenticatorMakeCredential` operations.

 - `sig`: A signature over the `sign` extension input `tbs`, verifiable with public key `pk`.